Business is full of ups and downs. Thus, navigating them is easier with the help of an experienced mentor.

 You don't have to be running a Fortune 10 business to get a mentor.
 If you run a small business, a mentor can assist you in:

 Basically, your business counselor can help in a variety of ways.
-Ideally, this is someone’s who’s been through the
+Ideally, this is someone's who's been through the ringer before.
+A mentor can offer tips to help you avoid unnecessary mistakes.

 Once you determine you need a seasoned business guide, you can easily find one of your own.
 Start with Uncle Sam.
 Many government-sponsored mentor organizations offer free or low-cost support services to small business owners: